Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 If the accretor is not a remnant, we assume that $\gamma = 2.5$, following \citet{Portegies96}.
 We also test $\gamma = 1$, following \citet{Podsiadlowski92} and \citet{Belczynski2008}.
-We note that in other rapid population synthesis studies the assumption of $\gamma = M_{d}/M_{a}$ is also commonly made i.e. when the mass expelled from the system is assumed to carry away a specific angular momentum equal that of the accretor \citep[e.g.][]{Riley_2022, Kruckow_2018,Stevenson_2017}.
 In this study, we test two, constant values for mass transfer efficiency when the accretor is a non-compact object; $\beta = 0.3$ and $\beta =0.7$.
 When the accretor is a neutron star or black hole, we assume that the accretion is Eddington-limited and $\gamma = M_{d}/M_{a}$.